Welcome to today's edition of the Rush 24-7 podcast.

 Not only are they covering what he's doing, they are portraying him as acting president.

-And they are saying he's qualified, and he's a statesman, and he's going to save America, and he's going to make America liked.
+And they are saying he's qualified and he's a statesman and he's going to save America and he's going to make America liked.

-And they think that whatever they're doing is going to transfer to the same kind of adoration for Obama that they have amongst the great unwashed.
+They live in their own cocoon, and they think that whatever they're doing is going to transfer to the same kind of adoration for Obama that they have amongst the great unwashed.

-So their presumption Obama should be way up is based not only on the fact that they are going, I mean, the so in the tank, even some drive-bys are getting concerned about it.
+So their presumption Obama should be way up is based not only on the fact that they are going, I mean, so in the tank, even some drive-bys are getting concerned about it.

 The second reason is they're ignoring McCain.